pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 941 Sick

+Coding when you are sick is not pleasant just that I can tell you to take a break when that happens.

 ##### Day 940 Unknown Errors

 Well, today we have some errors in production application, but as these problems came, so they went, Magic?
 I don't think this

 ##### Day 939 Git Revert

 Today I had to apply a git revert to a bad git merge, I have to learn better how to work with Spring and dependency injection with static classes.

 ##### Day 938 Thinking With Databases